DiamonC/arthfinal-1.19/README.md

 ## License

-This template is available under the MIT license.
+This template is available under the CC0 license.